Supreme x Coogi Basketball Jersey

 About Coogi

-Coogi is an Australian knitwear brand founded in 1969 in Sydney by Jacky Taranto.
-The company produces multicolor three-dimensional jacquard knitwear from merino wool, characterized by raised, textured patterns in dense color combinations.
-Coogi gained widespread cultural recognition in the 1990s after Biggie Smalls wore the brand's sweaters and referenced them in his lyrics, embedding the brand permanently in the canon of hip-hop fashion.
+Coogi is an Australian knitwear brand founded in 1969 in Melbourne by Jacky Taranto, originally under the spelling CUGGI before being renamed COOGI in 1987.
+The company produces multicolor three-dimensional jacquard knitwear from merino wool, with raised, textured patterns in dense color combinations.
+Biggie Smalls wore Coogi sweaters throughout the mid-1990s and namechecked the brand on Hypnotize and One More Chance, attaching it to East Coast hip-hop iconography.
+Supreme has collaborated with Coogi on a co-branded multicolor knit sweater.